data-and-design/data-and-design.github.io/classes/4871/schedule.md

 ### March 26 (Thursday)

 #### Readings
+- Edwards, Terra. **Chapter 2: Creating DeafBlind Identity**. *Going Tactile: Life at the Limits of Language*.
+Oxford University Press, 2024.

+Optional:
 - Davis, Jenny L. **“Introduction.”** from *How Artifacts Afford: The Power and Politics of Everyday Things.* Design Thinking, Design Theory, edited by Ken Friedman and Erik Stolterman.
 MIT Press, 2020.

-Optional:
 - James J. Gibson. **"The Theory of Affordances."** In *The Ecological Approach to Visual Perception*.
 1979. <https://cs.brown.edu/courses/cs137/2017/readings/Gibson-AFF.pdf>

 #### Due